 We have a board leadership structure under which Mr. Kimmel serves as non-executive independent Chairman of the Board and Dr. Mansukani serves as Senior Independent Director of the Board.
-In April 2018, the Board appointed Dr. Mansukani to the newly created position of Senior Independent Director upon the recommendation of the Nominating & Governance Committee, as part of Board's succession planning process, to support the Chairman and to provide management and shareholders with additional means of access to the Board.
+In April 2018, the Board appointed Dr. Mansukani to the newly created position of Senior Independent Director upon the recommendation of the Nominating & Governance Committee, as part of the Board's succession planning process, to support the Chairman and to provide management and shareholders with additional means of access to the Board.
 This position was created to align the Company's board leadership structure with those of other Irish-domiciled companies.
 All of our directors are independent, with the exception of our President and Chief Executive Officer, Mr. Campanelli.
-During 2017, our Board had five standing committees, including the Transactions Committee, which the Board of Directors determined to discontinue effective March 20, 2017.
+During 2018, our Board had four standing committees.
 Each committee has a committee chair and each committee consists solely of independent directors.
-In addition, the Board appoints other committees as the Board considers necessary from time to time.
+In addition, the Board appoints other committees as the Board considers appropriate or necessary from time to time.

 The Board believes that the Chairman and the role of President and Chief Executive Officer should be separate and that the Chairman should not be an employee of the Company.
 Further, the Board believes this separation serves the Company's shareholders best for setting our strategic priorities and executing our business strategy.
 We believe that our Board consists of directors with significant leadership, organizational and strategic skills, as discussed above.
-All of our independent directors have served as the Chairman, Vice Chairman, Chief Executive Officer, Chief Financial Officer or Senior Executive of other companies.
+All of our independent directors have served as chair, vice chair, chief executive officer, chief financial officer and/or senior executive of other significant companies.
 Accordingly, we believe that our independent directors have demonstrated leadership in large enterprises, many with relevant industry experience, and are well-versed in board processes and corporate governance.
 We believe that having directors with such significant leadership skills benefits our company and our shareholders.

-In addition to the general duties and responsibilities of a director, in accordance with the Company's Memorandum and Articles of Association and our corporate governance guidelines, the Chairman is responsible for setting Board meeting agendas, dates and locations, presiding over all Board and shareholder meetings, presiding over all executive sessions of the Board, meeting regularly with the Chief Executive Officer between Board meetings and facilitating full and candid communication among directors and between the Board and the Chief Executive Officer.
-In addition to the general duties and responsibilities of a director, in accordance with our corporate governance guidelines, if a Senior Independent Director is appointed, he will be responsible for fulfilling the Chairman's duties, as described above, in the event that the Chairman is unavailable, together with assisting the Chairman and the chair of the Nominating & Governance Committee with board evaluation, acting as a liaison with specified industry groups designated by the Board or the Chief Executive Officer at their director, supporting the Chairman and providing management and shareholders with additional means of access to the Board and taxing as an intermediary for other directors, if necessary or appropriate.
+In addition to the general duties and responsibilities of a director, in accordance with the Articles of Association and our corporate governance guidelines, the Chairman is responsible for setting Board meeting agendas, dates and locations, presiding over all Board and shareholder meetings, presiding over all executive sessions of the Board, meeting regularly with the Chief Executive Officer between Board meetings and facilitating full and candid communication among directors and between the Board and the Chief Executive Officer.
+In addition to the general duties and responsibilities of a director, in accordance with our corporate governance guidelines, the Senior Independent Director is responsible for fulfilling the Chairman's duties, as described above, in the event that the Chairman is unavailable, together with assisting the Chairman and the chair of the Nominating & Governance Committee with board evaluation, acting as a liaison with specified industry groups designated by the Board or the Chief Executive Officer at their direction, supporting the Chairman and providing management and shareholders with additional means of access to the Board and acting as an intermediary for other directors, if necessary or appropriate.
 Each director also may suggest items for inclusion on the agenda and may, at any Board meeting, raise subjects that are not on the agenda for that meeting.
 As required by our corporate governance guidelines, our independent directors meet separately, without management present, at each meeting of the Board.
 In addition, our Board committees regularly meet without members of management present.